insin/nwb/docs/Configuration.md

 #### `webpack`: `Object`

-[Webpack](https://webpack.github.io/) configuration can be provided in a `webpack` object, using the following properties:
+[Webpack](https://webpack.js.org/) configuration can be provided in a `webpack` object, using the following properties:

 ##### `aliases`: `Object`

-Configures [Webpack aliases](https://webpack.github.io/docs/resolving.html#aliasing), which allow you to control module resolution.
-Typically aliases are used to make it easier to import certain modules from within any depth of nested directories in an app.
+Configures [Webpack aliases](https://webpack.js.org/configuration/resolve/#resolve-alias), which allow you to control module resolution.
+Typically aliases are used to make it easier to import certain modules from within nested directories in an app.

 ```js
 module.exports = {